-Other factors that could fuel further growth of online shopping include simpler and cheaper international shipping and even faster delivery times.
-Recently, the COVID-19 pandemic has limited global air traffic, making international deliveries much more complicated.
+Other factors that could fuel the further growth of ecommerce include simpler and cheaper international shipping and even faster delivery times.
+The COVID-19 pandemic has limited global air traffic, making international deliveries much more complicated.
 The high shipping costs and long waiting times have made many people give up on their purchases.

 6. How many people search online before making a purchase?

 With the rise of digital shopping, the percentage of online shoppers making quick purchasing decisions is shrinking.
 Shoppers are aware of how saturated the market is and eager to ensure they’ll get their money’s worth—and the internet allows them to do so.

 Global online shopping statistics suggest that 81% of shoppers research products and brands before making a final decision.
 What are they primarily looking for?
 Trustworthy recommendations from other shoppers, including reviews, videos, and social media posts.